-For on-premises implementations of the adapter, files are included in your product installation archive for the application server.
-As well, the latest version of the adapter is available for download from the Flexera Customer Community knowledge base.
-For cloud implementations of FlexNet Manager Suite, you need to download the adapter archive from the Flexera Customer Community knowledge base.
+For cloud implementations of IT Asset Management, you need to download the adapter archive from the Flexera Customer Community knowledge base.
 Although this archive also contains enhancements for on-premises implementations of the application server, there are additional components you require in the download.